Classical IQ test with random questions

 9.

-To which hexagon below can a dot be added so that it then meets the same conditions as in the hexagon above?
+To which of the squares below can a dot be added so that the dot then meets the same conditions as the dot in the square above?

 10.